theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/manual/index.rst

 ----------------------------------

-All the required softwares described in the previous part :doc:`Mandatories steps <../mandatory/index>` are installed on your machine except **Kibana and Elastic Search**.
+All the required softwares described in the previous part :doc:`Mandatories steps <../mandatory/index>` are installed on your machine except **Kibana, Elastic Search and SQLServer**.

 The softwares that will be installed are :